Home » Health Conditions » American Health Care

 shopaholic-syndrome

 As in any other compulsive disorder, a particular behavior or activity causes an extreme high, followed by a low, which spurs the individual into repeating the patter to maintain the high feeling.
-The person suffering from this disorder often also has of anxiety, because they may be making an attempt to fight the intense impulses.
+The person suffering from this disorder often also has feelings of anxiety, because they may be making an attempt to fight the intense impulses.
 Additional feelings that can accompany the process can include shame and guilt.

 Excessive shopping is the main symptom involved in the shopaholic syndrome.
 While the average person may have around three credit cards and knows how to use and pay them, the shopaholic has many more credit cards and usually has the balances just around $100 to $500 below the maximum.
 Most of the shopaholics purchases are made with credit cards.
 The term excessive shopping is all relative.
 The average individual may treat themselves to something special or extravagant, while the shopaholic will buy ten of those items.